Indigenous Peoples Day

 Indigenous Peoples Day in Boulder

-A community-initiated project with the assistance of Mary Young, the City of Boulder Mayor pro tem, to adopt Indigenous Peoples Day took place throughout 2016.
+A community-initiated project, with the assistance of Nikhil Mankekar, City of Boulder Human Relations Commissioner, drafted a resolution and worked to adopt Indigenous Peoples Day throughout 2016.
 The committee expressed a high-level of commitment to two objectives in the resolution process: First is a focus on the Boulder area and its significance to Native American culture.
 Second is an accurate history of Native interaction with the Europeans who arrived largely in the 19th century.
-In response to the committee’s proposal, a resolution was passed by City Council on Aug.
+In response to the committee’s proposal, a resolution was passed by City Council, including Mary Young, the City of Boulder Mayor pro tem, on Aug.
 2, 2016 that officially recognizes Indigenous Peoples Day.

 Indigenous Peoples of North America